RedHatInsights/cloud-services-config/README.md

 If you want the name of your app to appear differently on the frontend, set this property to override it.

+#### app_id.frontend.app_base

+If you want this app to use the same codebase as another existing app, set this value to the ID of that app.

 #### app_id.frontend.paths

 This is the list of URL paths where your app will be located.